 Not surprisingly, the guests are just as exciting for the contestants as they are for the viewers at home.
-“One of my favorite moments of my whole life, not just of being the Bachelorette, was meeting Dolly Parton,” Maynard told Entertainment Weekly in 2012.
+“One of my favorite moments of my whole life, not just of being the Bachelorette, was meeting Dolly Parton,” Emily told Entertainment Weekly in 2012.
 “I can’t even put into words how excited I was.
 And I had no words when I met her.
 I couldn’t get away fast enough.
 I just froze.
 I was so embarrassed.”

 Occasionally, the celebrity guests are also avid watchers of all things Bachelor Nation.
 Jason Biggs, who has live-tweeted the show in the past, appeared during Hannah Brown’s season of The Bachelorette with his wife, Jenny Mollen.
-The pair helped Brown’s men learn about the experience of childbirth via a contraction-inducing machine.
+The pair helped Hannah’s men learn about the experience of childbirth via a contraction-inducing machine.